frida/frida-website/_docs/javascript-api.md

     `Memory.writeShort(address, value)`, `Memory.writeUShort(address, value)`,
     `Memory.writeInt(address, value)`, `Memory.writeUInt(address, value)`,
     `Memory.writeFloat(address, value)`, `Memory.writeDouble(address, value)`:
-    write the JavaScript number `value` to the signed or unsigned 8/16/32/etc. or float/double value at `address`.
+    write the number `value` to the signed or unsigned 8/16/32/etc. or float/double value at `address`.

     A JavaScript exception will be thrown if `address` isn't writable.